List of small modular reactor designs

-Small modular reactors (SMR) are much smaller than the current nuclear reactors (300 MWe or less) and have compact and scalable designs which propose to offer safety, construction and economic benefits, and offering potential for lower initial capital investment and scalability.
+Small modular reactors (SMR) are much smaller than the current nuclear reactors (300 MWe or less) and have compact and scalable designs which propose to offer safety, construction, and economic benefits, and offering potential for lower initial capital investment and scalability.

 Summary table

 The stated power refers to the capacity of one reactor unless specified otherwise.

 Reactor designs

-ACP100
+ACP100: China

 In 2021, construction of the ACP100 was started at the Changjiang Nuclear Power Plant site in Hainan province.
 Previously, in July 2019 CNNC announced it would start building a demonstration ACP100 SMR by the end of the year.
 Design of the ACP100 started in 2010 and it became the first SMR project of its kind to be approved by the International Atomic Energy Agency in 2016.
 It is a fully integrated reactor module with an internal coolant system, with a two-year refuelling interval, producing 385 MWt and about 125 MWe.
 The 125 MWe pressurised water reactor (PWR) is also referred to as the Linglong One and is designed for multiple purposes including electricity production, heating, steam production or seawater desalination.